Clarkson-Applied-Data-Science/2024_ia651_Bekobo_Ahsan/README.md

 Target varaiable is *Loan_Status*: Loan approval status (Y = Yes, N = No)

-# Purpose and Prediction
+# Objectives and Background

+Loans are vital for economic health and growth.
+They:

+* Stimulate Economic Growth: Provide capital for business investments and consumer purchases.
+* Support Business Development: Fund startups, expansions, and working capital.
+* Create Jobs: Contribute to employment opportunities and skill development.
+* Enable Home Ownership: Boost the real estate market and help individuals build wealth.
+* Fund Infrastructure: Support public projects like roads and bridges.
+* Enhance Financial Stability: Offer access to credit and manage financial fluctuations.
+* Promote Innovation: Finance research and development efforts.
+* Increase Efficiency: Allocate resources effectively to high-potential projects.

+At the individual level, Loans seems crucial in America.
+From Homwownership, Education, Car, Personal Development, loan enable individuals to pursue their dreams and achieve financial stability.
+A loan however is not always guaranteed despite meeting minimum requirement.
+Loans approval requirements can be complex.

 The goal of this project is to predict whether a loan application will be approved (Loan_Status) based on various applicant features.
 This prediction is crucial for financial institutions to automate and streamline the loan approval process, ensuring efficient use of resources and improving customer satisfaction.
+Also it will ensure compliance, avoid fraud  and promotes Transparency

 # Data Exploration
 ## Data Visualization